szetok/dotnet-react-template/README.md

 ```
 $ dotnet build
 $ dotnet run
+$ cd ClientApp
+$ npm start
 ```

-The client SPA will be running on https://localhost:44406
+The SPA with backend will be running on https://localhost:44406

 ### Containerized